 “I am looking forward to presenting La Tragédie de Salomé by Florent Schmitt to the musicians of the Orchestre Français des Jeunes.
 Most of these young artists will be discovering a new, lush world of sound.
 The work makes great virtuosic demands on everyone, and it will require a lot of work on the part of all sections of the orchestra.”

 In a similar vein, the efforts that French conductor Alain Altinoglu has made to popularize Salomé to the youngest generation of conductors are laudable.
 Maestro Altinoglu has presented the piece with numerous orchestras (including ones in Chicago, Montpellier, Paris and Toulouse), but his advocacy for the work while serving as a conducting instructor at the Paris Conservatoire is arguably even more consequential.

 In 2016, Maestro Altinoglu chose La Tragédie de Salomé as the piece for the students in his classes to study.
 Moreover, each of the students conducted portions of the ballet on a March 7, 2016 program that was open to the public.

 Thanks to Maestros Daniel and Gabel and other music directors, younger musicians are being exposed to Florent Schmitt’s music.
-And special thanks as well to Maestro Altinoglu, through whom more of today’s “rising stars” in the conducting world are gaining exposure to La Tragédie de Salomé, much as they have done with the symphonies of Bruckner, Brahms and Mahler.
+And special thanks go to Maestro Altinoglu as well, through whom more of today’s “rising stars” in the conducting world are gaining exposure to La Tragédie de Salomé, much as they have done with the symphonies of Bruckner, Brahms and Mahler.